What does it mean to be healthy?

 “I’ve done loads of detoxes and juice cleanses – but generally speaking I don’t think depriving yourself of food is a good idea.
 Eating clean – very, very clean – for two weeks is good.”

 I used to have one but haven’t been to the gym for six months now because work has been too hectic.
 Right now I’m trying to do little routines with the help of apps, but it’s sporadic.
 I feel much worse for not having regular exercise.

 What do you wear to work out?
-Do you have particular styles for particular workouts?

 I wear Hey Jo leggings, Lululemon and Sweaty Betty.
 I generally keep it black but love a lairy trainer.